leoming/rust_crates/README.md

 build for ChromeOS, like `[target.'cfg(windows)'.dependencies]`, are also removed.

+Once your `Cargo.toml` seems correct and you're ready to test, run `packages/populate-workspace.py` to add it to the workspace.

 Admittedly, it's sort of awkward to have two `Cargo.toml`s for each first-party project.
 It may be worth trying to consolidate this in the future, though our future bazel migration potentially influences what the 'ideal' setup here is.

+### My crate's name conflicts with another first party's

+The crate names in these `Cargo.toml`s aren't really relevant or used; please add some context that seems meaningful to your package's name, or do that to the conflicting package.